Free personalized radio that

 The Oak Ridge Boys' sales began to slow a bit in the latter half of the '80s, but they still produced big hits with regularity.
 They hit number one in 1987 ("It Takes a Little Rain," "This Crazy Love"), 1988 ("Gonna Take a Lot of River"), and 1990 ("No Matter How High"), giving them a total of 16 career country chart-toppers (and 29 Top Ten hits).
 However, by that point, the group's longtime lineup had split -- Golden, whose mountain-man appearance was increasingly supported by his rugged lifestyle, was given the boot in 1987 in an attempt to remake the group's image.
 He was replaced by longtime backing-band guitarist Steve Sanders and sued his former bandmates, eventually settling out of court.
 In 1991, the Oak Ridge Boys parted ways with MCA and signed with RCA, but after just two albums, it was apparent that their commercial prime had passed, and the relationship ended.
 The group returned to traditional-style country gospel on occasion during the '90s and continued to tour.

-Meanwhile, Sanders' marital problems worsened, causing him to leave the group in late 1995; Golden and the other members resolved their differences, and he returned at their New Year's Eve show that year; they still performed often, notably in Branson, MO.
+Meanwhile, Sanders' marital problems worsened, causing him to leave the group in late 1995; Golden and the other members resolved their differences, and he returned at their New Year's Eve show that year; they still performed often, notably in Branson, Missouri.
 Sadly, Sanders shot and killed himself in 1998.
 Fox, who moved on to run the group's publishing arm and later became a high-ranking music executive, passed away in April 2003.
-The group, with its classic 1970s lineup of Sterban, Bonsall, Golden, and Allen, released a new studio album, The Boys Are Back, which featured re-imagined versions of songs by John Lee Hooker, Neil Young, and the White Stripes, in 2009. ~ Steve Huey & Steve Leggett
+The group, with its classic '70s lineup of Sterban, Bonsall, Golden, and Allen, released a new studio album, The Boys Are Back, which featured re-imagined versions of songs by John Lee Hooker, Neil Young, and the White Stripes, in 2009.
+After this, the Oak Ridge Boys focused on recording spiritual albums for Gaither Music Group, but would continue to perform secular shows, including one for a 40th Anniversary celebration in 2013.
+The Oak Ridge Boys were inducted into the Country Music Hall of Fame in 2015. ~ Steve Huey & Steve Leggett

 Track List: Boys Night Out